MdSamsuzzohaShayon/mern-spikeball-tournament/README.md

  - SHOULDN'T SHOW MATCH UP WHICH IS NOT ASSIGNED YET.
 IN PUBLIC RANKING PAGE

+### 📜 REPLY
+ - IF YOU UPDATE THIS ON EVERY INPUT CHANGE, THIS APPLICATION WILL BE VERY SLOW SINCE YOU HAVE THE ABILITY TO UPDATE MULTIPLE DOCUMENT ON DATABASE

  ### PROBLEM
   - ✅ Game of round 1 , game 1 point is not working properly (first team is not getting right point)